 while the person's license is revoked as a result of a prior impaired driving

-revoke the registration of all motor vehicles registered in the convicted
+the registration of all motor vehicles registered in the convicted person's

-person's name and shall not register a motor vehicle in the convicted person's
+name and shall not register a motor vehicle in the convicted person's name

-except in such cases to abide by the ignition interlock installation
+such cases to abide by the ignition interlock installation requirements of

 SECTION 7.
 G.S.
 20-91(c) reads as rewritten: